-5.1.1 Reserved Namespaces
+5.1.1 Reserved namespaces

-Prefixes beginning with the three letter sequence s, c, e, or the four letter sequence s, c, e, \ (underscore), in any case combination, are reserved for use by this standards group.
+Prefixes beginning with the three letter sequence s, c, e, or the four letter sequence s, c, e, (underscore), in any case combination, are reserved for use by this standards group.

-Prefixes beginning with the five-letter sequence s, c, e, m, i, or the six-letter sequence s, c, e, \ (underscore), m, i, in any case combination, are reserved for use by SCE-MI and SCE-MI related specifications.
+Prefixes beginning with the five-letter sequence s, c, e, m, i, or the six-letter sequence s, c, e, (underscore), m, i, in any case combination, are reserved for use by SCE-MI and SCE-MI related specifications.

-5.1.2 Header Files
+5.1.2 Header files

-The ANSI-C and C++ API's shall be declared in a header file with the name scemi.h
+The ANSI-C and C++ API's shall be declared in a header file with the name

 Note: the name is all lowercase, and the same for both API's.
-Examples of the header files are given in Appendix E and F. Where any discrepancy exists between this specification and the included header file, the specification should be the one that is used.
+Examples of the header files are given in Appendix D and E. Where any discrepancy exists between this specification and the included header file, the specification should be the one that is

-5.1.3 Const Argument Types
+5.1.3 Const argument types